12 Week Nuchal Translucency Scan and Blood Test

 If your risk level is high Our ultrasound specialists are extremely experienced in performing scans for women in pregnancy and take time and great care to explain what is happening.
 If your ultrasound scan indicates a risk of abnormal development your sonographer will answer your questions and explain the context.
 The test can only provide an indication of risk and there are further tests that offer a more accurate assessment.

-You may wish to have one of the new Non Invasive Prenatal Tests that we offer at The Medical Chambers Kensington.
-These allow a close analysis of foetal chromosomes as a screen for genetic abnormalities, and require a single blood sample taken from your arm, so there is no invasion of pregnancy.
-The MaterniT21 PLUS TM Test, MaterniT GENOME TM and Harmony Prenatal Test TM are highly accurate, with results taking a maximum of two weeks.
+You may wish to have one of the Non Invasive Prenatal Tests that we offer at The Medical Chambers Kensington.
+These allow a close analysis of foetal chromosomes as a screen for genetic abnormalities, and require a simple blood sample taken from your arm, so it is perfectly safe.
+The MaterniT21 PLUS Test, MaterniT GENOME and Harmony Prenatal Test are highly accurate, with results taking a maximum of 5 to 7 day.
 For more information on these, please follow the links above.

 Invasive tests such as chorionic villus sampling (CVS) or amniocentesis are usually not required, but some parents do wish to have these when clarification is sought.
 These involve the insertion of a fine needle to draw cells from the amniotic fluid surrounding a baby (in the case of amniocentesis) or from the chorion, or the sheath surrounding the amniotic sac (in the case of chorionic villus sampling).
 The chromosomes in these cells can then be analysed.
 These tests are highly accurate but they do carry a small risk to the pregnancy.
 We do not offer these tests at The Medical Chambers Kensington.